flarum/docs/docs/contributing.md

 After your local installation is set up, make sure you've enabled `debug` mode in **config.php**, and set `display_errors` to `On` in your php config.
 This will allow you to see error details for both Flarum and PHP.
 Debug mode also forces a re-compilation of Flarum's asset files on each request, removing the need to call `php flarum cache:clear` after each change to the extension's javascript or CSS.

 Flarum's front-end code is written in ES6 and transpiled into JavaScript.
-During development you will need to recompile the JavaScript using [Node.js](https://nodejs.org/). **Please do not commit the resulting `dist` files when sending PRs**; this is automatically taken care of when changes are merged into the `master` branch.
+During development you will need to recompile the JavaScript using [Node.js](https://nodejs.org/). **Please do not commit the resulting `dist` files when sending PRs**; this is automatically taken care of when changes are merged into the `main` branch.

 ```bash
 cd packages/framework/framework/core/js